Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 Standard custom branding capabilities include:

-* Customize logo
+* Customize the logo
 * Modify the WebUI color scheme / theme
 * Alter font colors with organization's branding colors
-* Replace standard banner with organization’s custom banner
+* Change the contents of the help menu displayed in the navigation bar

 ## Before you start